traumverloren/led-skirt/README.md

 # Wifi-enabled LED Skirt Project

-This is part of a wearables/fashion/art project.
+This is part of a wearables/fashion/art project ---> [Haute Codeture](https://github.com/traumverloren/led-couture-app)

 ---